Rubus chamaemorus: Distribution and habitat

 Cloudberries are a circumpolar boreal plant, occurring naturally throughout the Northern Hemisphere from 78°N, south to about 55°N, and are scattered south to 44°N mainly in mountainous areas and moorlands.
 In Europe, they grow in the Nordic countries, but are rare in the Baltic states (Estonia, Latvia, and Lithuania) and Poland.
 They are present in the English Pennines and the Scottish Highlands, while a single, fragile site exists in the Sperrin Mountains of Northern Ireland.
 They occur across northern Russia east towards the Pacific Ocean as far south as Japan in the island of Hokkaido.
+Svalbard was historically too cold for cloudberries but since 2023, warming has resulted in the establishment and survival of cloudberry plants on the islands.

 In North America, cloudberries grow wild across Greenland, most of northern Canada, Alaska, northern Minnesota, New Hampshire, Maine, and New York.

 Wide distribution occurs due to the excretion of the indigestible seeds by birds and mammals.
 Further distribution arises through its rhizomes, which are up to 10 m long and grow about 10–15 cm below the soil surface, developing extensive and dense berry patches.
 Cuttings of these taken in May or August are successful in producing a genetic clone of the parent plant.
-The cloudberry grows in bogs, marshes, wet meadows, and tundra, and at elevations of 1400 m above sea level in Norway, requiring acidic ground (between 3.5 and 5.0 pH).
+The cloudberry grows in bogs, marshes, wet meadows, and tundra, and at elevations of 1743 m above sea level in Norway, requiring acidic ground (between 3.5 and 5.0 pH).